RobSchul/SQL-Competency/README.md

 --2.
 Write a SQL query to pull all customers that have orders (no duplicates).

+SELECT distinct(c.name), c.address,c.email FROM customers c
+left join orders o on c.id = o.customerid
+WHERE o.id is not  null

+OR you can do

 SELECT *
 FROM customers
 WHERE
 id IN (select customerid from orders)

 --3.
 Write a SQL query to pull all customers that do not have orders.

+SELECT distinct(c.name), c.address,c.email FROM customers c
+left join orders o on c.id = o.customerid
+WHERE o.id is  null

+or you can do

 SELECT *
 FROM customers